Yash094/React-Chat-App/README.md

 ## FIREBASE SETUP

 [Firebase](https://firebase.google.com/)
-* Create a free cluster get your details and post it in .env file(Refer to example.env)
+* Create a free account get your details and post it in .env file(Refer to example.env)